 - 1/2 tbsp katakuriko (for shrimp)

 - Marinate chicken in sake and salt and pepper for 5 min then dredge in katakuriko

 - Marinate peeled and deveined shrimp in sake and lemon juice for 2-3 minutes then remove and dredge in katakuriko.

 - Mix sugar, ketchup, sake, vinegar and chicken soup powder and soy sauce in a small bowl

 - Heat 1 tbsp oil in the frying pan, grill the chicken until cooked and add shrimp for 2 minutes over medium heat and transfer to a plate.

-- Heat the oil in a frying pan and cook the onion for 3 minutes then add yellow papilla, cook for 2 minutes over medium heat.
+- Heat the oil in a frying pan and cook the onion for 3 minutes then add yellow pepper, cook for 2 minutes over medium heat.